-Test More (45 Minutes): Solve the differentiated task that is proposed in the lesson flow.
-This task will most likely require that your pupils rebuild a model in order to solve it.
-This task is always optional, but it is a good way for your pupils to reinvest their knowledge immediately following their previous learning experience.
+Test More (45 Minutes): Solve the differentiated task proposed in the lesson flow.
+This task will most likely require that students rebuild a model in order to solve it.
+This task is always optional, but it is a good way for students to reinvest their knowledge immediately following their previous learning experience.